open-telemetry/oteps/text/0207-context-scoped-attributes.md

 <a name="scope-and-context"></a>

-Yet another alternative, that would also have implications for semantics, would be to merge Context-scoped attributes with the Resource of all associated telemetry items, or with the emitter scope (formerly instrumentation library info, currently only named “Scope”), instead of their own attributes.
+Yet another alternative, that would also have implications for semantics, would be to merge Context-scoped attributes with the Resource of all associated telemetry items, or with the instrumentaiton scope (formerly instrumentation library info), instead of their own attributes.
-This would mean that every distinct set of Context-scoped attributes gets sent within a distinct ResourceSpans/ScopeSpans message, duplicating the resource and (emitter-)scope attributes that many times (a cross-product, if you will).
+This would mean that every distinct set of Context-scoped attributes gets sent within a distinct ResourceSpans/ScopeSpans message, duplicating the resource and instrumentation scope attributes that many times (a cross-product, if you will).
-This approach seems semantically interesting, but could lead to larger export messages, especially if we assume that very often there will only be one span of the same emitter-scope per Context-scope (e.g., you typically will only have one single Span produced by the HTTP server instrumentation as the trace crosses a single service).
+This approach seems semantically interesting, but could lead to larger export messages, especially if we assume that very often there will only be one span of the same instrumentation-scope per Context-scope (e.g., you typically will only have one single Span produced by the HTTP server instrumentation as the trace crosses a single service).

 ### Alternative: Associating Context-scoped attributes with the span on end and setting attributes on parent Contexts